10botics/codrone-simulator/README.md

    - Navigate to Contents/MacOS folder [ADD IMAGE]

 4. Set Permissions
-   - Open Terminal at the MacOS folder location
+   - To open Terminal at the MacOS folder location:
+     1. Right-click (or Control+click) in the MacOS folder
+     2. Select "New Terminal at Folder"
    - Run:
      ```bash
      chmod +x Drone